input-output-hk/catalyst-voices/docs/src/architecture/02_architecture_constraints.md

 * Event data stored in PostgreSQL with schema in the Event DB [catalyst-gateway/event-db](https://github.com/input-output-hk/catalyst-voices/tree/main/catalyst-gateway/event-db).
 * Chain indexing and caches backed by Scylla clusters, which are Cassandra compatible, for persistent and volatile data.
+* Cardano chain ingestion uses Node-to-Node (N2N) protocol from a relay, not HTTP or gRPC bridges.
 * Identifiers use UUIDv7 where applicable for time ordered IDs.
 * Cryptography uses Ed25519 keys and COSE_Sign over CBOR payloads for signed documents.
 * Document templates and references are versioned and linked by `[id, ver]` pairs.